 Redflow powers telecoms in the most demanding locations.

-Redflow’s ZBM2 zinc-bromine flow batteries provide energy for remotely-located telecommunications infrastructure internationally, including Australia, New Zealand, Indonesia, the Philippines, Thailand, India, Latin America and elsewhere.
+Redflow’s zinc-bromine flow batteries provide energy for remotely-located telecommunications infrastructure internationally, including Australia, New Zealand and South Africa.
 Redflow’s energy storage solutions equip telecom providers to ensure the off-grid or backup power supply requirements for remotely located telecommunication towers, effectively solving the problems caused by unstable grids, blackouts and intermittent renewable energy.

 Soaring global use of mobile phones has led to estimates of 2.5 billion smartphones and four million telecommunication towers by 2018.
 The strongest growth in telecom tower deployment is in developing nations in Africa, Asia and the Indian subcontinent, where wireless telephony and Internet access have leapfrogged wired telco infrastructure, often in areas with unstable or no grid access.